-The project is organized into four areas — energy, building, mobility, and digitalization — and is grouped into twelve lines of action in the field of smart cities and territories.
-The three currently active consultations are:
+The project is structured into four key areas: energy, buildings, mobility and digitalisation, and includes twelve lines of action within the smart cities and territories framework.

 - Line 1: Shared self-consumption service and distributed energy resources (DER)